Massive cargo ship carrying cars sinks in mid-Atlantic

 The Felicity Ace sank about 400 kilometres off Portugal's Azores Islands as it was being towed, MOL Ship Management in Singapore said in a statement.
 A salvage team had put out the fire.

-The 200-meter-long (650-foot-long) vessel listed to starboard before going under, the ship's manager said.
+The 200-metre-long vessel listed to starboard before going under, the ship's manager said.

 The Portuguese navy confirmed the sinking, saying it occurred outside Portuguese waters.
 A Portuguese Air Force helicopter evacuated the 22 crew members when the fire first broke out, setting the ship adrift.